thautwarm/RSolve/README.md

 ## Propositional Logic

+RSolve uses [Disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) to solve logic problems.

+This disjunctive normal form works naturally with the logic problems where the atom formulas can be generalized to an arbitrary equation in the problem domain by introducing a problem domain specific solver.
+A vivid example could be found at `RSolve.HM.Inference`, where I implemented an extended algo-W for [HM unification](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).

 To take advantage of RSolve, we should implement 2 classes:

 - `AtomF`, which stands for the atom formula.